This is a comprehensive overview of cloud identity and access management.

 Authentication identifies and verifies who you are.
 Authorization determines what an identity can access within a system once it has authenticated to it.
-The combination of a central identity, authentication and authorization is a major pillar of cloud security.
-It enforces that only authorized people can access only those systems that are necessary to fulfill the tasks relevant for their role in the organization.
-On the other hand it allows to audit changes in these systems and trace them back to specific people.
+The combination of a central identity, authentication, and authorization is a major pillar of cloud security.
+It enforces that only authorized people can access only those systems that are necessary to fulfill the tasks relevant to their role in the organization.
+On the other hand, it allows to audit changes in these systems and traces them back to specific people.
 A requirement getting more and more important when designing an identity and access management system for your organization is to have efficient processes in place so your team can focus on their actual work.

 Authentication vs. Authorization